 6. May Combat Inflammation

 The antioxidant compounds in olives effectively combat free radicals.
-This helps prevent harmful oxidative damage to cells and effectively combat inflammation.
-These anti-inflammatory properties can be attributed to the polyphenol content in olives (6).
+This helps prevent harmful oxidative damage to cells and effectively combat inflammation and may also help improve brain function (6).
+These anti-inflammatory properties can be attributed to the polyphenol content in olives (7).
 However, olive oil is more clearly studied for this benefit than olives directly.
 So, detailed research on the consumption of Kalamata olives and their role in combating inflammation is warranted.

 These benefits of Kalamata olives are far-reaching.
 But, what makes these olives one of the healthiest foods to consume?
 Let’s explore the reasons in the following section.